NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/K/kushtaka-relic.md

 usage: "held in one hand"
 license: "ORC"
 identify:
-description: "**Activate** Cast a Spell (add one action)  * * *  These relics come in many forms, as the only requirement is they were owned by a human who transformed into a kushtaka.
-Used as a catalyst for [[Spells/Spirit Blast|Spirit Blast]] against a target possessing another creature, a _kushtaka relic_ attempts to banish such a spirit.
+activate: "Cast a Spell (add one action)"
+description: "These relics come in many forms, as the only requirement is they were owned by a human who transformed into a kushtaka.
+Used as a catalyst for [[Spirit Blast]] against a target possessing another creature, a _kushtaka relic_ attempts to banish such a spirit.
 A creature who fails the Fortitude save against _spirit blast_ has its grasp on its possessed target weakened.
 The result of the possessed creature's next Will save against the possession effect is improved by one degree.
 A creature who is possessing another and critically fails the Fortitude save against _spirit blast_ takes damage and then is banished from the body it was possessing."
 powerTitle1:
 actionEconomy1:
 type1: